 Other ancient sites in Italy

-There are numerous ancient sites and Roman ruins in Italy.
-Some are not as concentrated in a particular area and deserve a stand-alone mention.
-Probably many more have yet to be discovered, while others are under excavation today.
+You can find many ancient sites and Roman ruins in Italy.
+Some are less concentrated in a particular area and deserve a stand-alone mention.
+Many more have yet to be discovered, while others are under excavation today.
 The beauty of ruins is that with careful excavations and preservations, they give us a glimpse into the past.
-In Italy, you can really spend years visiting them all.
+In Italy, you can spend years visiting them all.

 Roman ruins in Verona

-Probably most famous for the Romeo and Juliet ill-fated romance, here youโll also find a Roman amphitheatre dating back to 30 AD.
-In ancient times, the venue held over 30,000 spectators that came from all over.
+Probably most famous for the ill-fated romance between Romeo and Juliet, this site also includes a Roman amphitheatre dating back to 30 AD.
+In ancient times, the venue held over 30,000 spectators from all over the world.
 Originally made of pink and white limestone, it is the third-largest of its kind in Italy.
-Today, itโs used for performances for thousands of spectators.
+Today, it’s used for performances for thousands of spectators.

 Foro Romano of Assisi (Perugia)